stone-alex/EliteIntel/README.md

 - Speaks only when prompted, except for specific mission-critical events.
 - A few commands do multiple keystrokes for convenience (e.g., "Display HUD" to exit nested menus quickly), but only to avoid VR frustration—not for advantages.
-- Current setup needs API keys for Google STT/TTS and xAI Grok—it's not plug-and-play without them.
+- Current setup needs API keys for Google STT/TTS and Open AI or xAI and is not plug-and-play without them.
-- Google and Grok API are not free.
+- Google and Open AI or xAI are not free.
 You must make an account and get your own keys.
 See Help tab in the app for instructions.
 - English only - No support for other languages.